Cookies help us to deliver our services. By using our website, you agree to our use of cookies. Learn more.

 Museum of Modern Art (MoMA)

-MoMA is a must-see museum in New York if you want to see with your own eyes an extraordinary exhibition of works of art that have defined the last century.
-You can enjoy works of art such as Van Gogh's famous 'Starry Night', as well as paintings by Monet, Pollock, Mondrian, Hellen Frankenthaler and Andy Warhol among others.
+MoMA is a must-see museum in New York if you want to see with your own eyes an extraordinary exhibition of artworks that have defined the last century.
+You can enjoy works of art such as the famous 'Starry Night' by Van Gogh, as well as paintings by Monet, Pollock, Mondrian, Hellen Frankenthaler and Andy Warhol among others.

 Intrepid Sea, Air & Space Museum

-This museum is the fantasy of any fan of engineering works, offering the unique opportunity to see inside the aircraft carrier Intrepid, on whose deck there are a variety of planes and helicopters from various eras; the Growler submarine, which can be explored in its entirety; and the supersonic Concorde aircraft.
+This museum is the fantasy of any engineering fan, offering the unique opportunity to see inside the Intrepid aircraft carrier, whose deck features a variety of aircraft and helicopters from various eras; the Growler submarine, which can be explored in its entirety; and the Concorde supersonic jet.

 Before you buy

-Now that you know what the New York Sightseeing Pass includes and what its advantages are, this is the summary to help you make your decision:
+Now that you know what's included in the New York Sightseeing Pass and what the benefits are, here's a summary to help you make your decision:

 The New York Sightseeing Pass is for you if: